joycain/hello-world/README.md

 # hello-world
-this is my first program in github
+This is my first program in github.
+I love this website!